 Here are some screenshots of the first look at Ubuntu OS.

-Linux is based on Combination of Ubuntu and Debian Distributions.
+Linux is based on a combination of Ubuntu and Debian Distributions.
 This makes it a hard task to properly manage features of Ubuntu and Debian so that a perfect combination can occur which serves the user best.
-All Ubuntu updates are also made available for Mint also within few months of release of Update for Ubuntu.
+All Ubuntu updates are also made available for Mint also within few months of the release of Update for Ubuntu.

 Below is the first look of Linux Mint Operating System.